 Ed Hess: Hyper-learning is the process of being able to adapt to the digital age by being able to learn, unlearn and relearn at the speed and pace of change, which technology is going to drive.

-Why are soft skills an important aspect of hyper-learning?
+Why are soft skills, or interpersonal skills, an important aspect of hyper-learning as opposed to technical skills?

 Hess: Humans are going to have jobs [only] if they can add value in ways technology can't.
 They need to be able to think in ways that the technology can't and be able to emotionally connect and relate in positive ways with other human beings.
 Those activities are heavily dependent on soft skills.